samblenny/ocfpga/experiments/11_try_picorv32/README.md

    drain buffers reasonably quickly and slow enough to be visible if I echo the TX pin to the status LED.

+   [*time passes as I learn about verilog, picorv32, and wishbone bus*]

+   My new [uart1.sv](uart1.sv) UART does full duplex async serial as part of my [soc1.sv](soc1.sv) SoC-in-progress.
+The UART now uses wishbone bus for data transfer, so hopefully I can wire it up to the `picorv32_wb` module.
+   For now, my so-called soc just does a loopback echo of RX bytes to TX bytes.
+But, it's doing that with an RX interrupt signal and wishbone bus transfers.

    **TODO:** wire my half-UART up to a PicoRV32 data bus and write some code to send a string.